Change of Visa Status

 - Even if you have attended a new student orientation activity in the past, becoming a new F-1 has its own unique features.
 Check with our office to make sure that all the I-20 related items are in good standing before you begin classes.

 To change F-1 visa status, the I-20 must be handled and processed in one of two ways:

-This method requires departure from the U.S., then re-entry after the F-1 visa is issued.
+- This method requires departure from the U.S., then re-entry after the F-1 visa is issued.

 F-1 limitations as well.
 This method does not result in a true visa and is not useful

 for any future travel across the border.
 This method does not require departure from

 the U.S; it can be done by mail and takes approximately 3-5 months.